Prime minister: Development

 In the mid 17th century, after the English Civil War (1642–1651), Parliament strengthened its position relative to the monarch then gained more power through the Glorious Revolution of 1688 and passage of the Bill of Rights in 1689.
 The monarch could no longer establish any law or impose any tax without its permission and thus the House of Commons became a part of the government.
 It is at this point that a modern style of prime minister begins to emerge.

 A tipping point in the evolution of the prime ministership came with the death of Anne in 1714 and the accession of George I to the throne.
-George spoke no English, spent much of his time at his home in Hanover, and had neither knowledge of, nor interest in, the details of English government.
+George spoke no English, spent much of his time at his home in Hanover, and had neither knowledge of, nor interest in, the details of British government.
 In these circumstances it was inevitable that the king's first minister would become the de facto head of the government.

 From 1721, this was the Whig politician Robert Walpole, who held office for twenty-one years.
 Walpole chaired cabinet meetings, appointed all the other ministers, dispensed the royal patronage and packed the House of Commons with his supporters.
 Under Walpole, the doctrine of cabinet solidarity developed.
 Walpole required that no minister other than himself have private dealings with the king, and also that when the cabinet had agreed on a policy, all ministers must defend it in public, or resign.
 As a later prime minister, Lord Melbourne, said, "It matters not what we say, gentlemen, so long as we all say the same thing."

 Walpole always denied that he was "prime minister", and throughout the 18th century parliamentarians and legal scholars continued to deny that any such position was known to the Constitution.
 George II and George III made strenuous efforts to reclaim the personal power of the monarch, but the increasing complexity and expense of government meant that a minister who could command the loyalty of the Commons was increasingly necessary.
 The long tenure of the wartime prime minister William Pitt the Younger (1783–1801), combined with the mental illness of George III, consolidated the power of the post.
 The title "prime minister" was first referred to on government documents during the administration of Benjamin Disraeli but did not appear in the formal British Order of precedence until 1905.

 The prestige of British institutions in the 19th century and the growth of the British Empire saw the British model of cabinet government, headed by a prime minister, widely copied, both in other European countries and in British colonial territories as they developed self-government.
 In some places alternative titles such as "premier", "chief minister", "first minister of state", "president of the council" or "chancellor" were adopted, but the essentials of the office were the same.